-The economic cost of smoking Serbia is 201,677,281,469 dinars.
+The economic cost of smoking Democratic People's Republic of Korea is N/A .
 This includes direct costs related to healthcare expenditures and indirect costs related to lost productivity caused by illness and premature death.

-Harms Development

-Tobacco spending diverts funds from the resources that families need to rise out of poverty.
-On average in Serbia, a smoker must spend 3.1% of GDP per capita to buy 100 packs of the most popular cigarettes in a year.
+Harms Development Tobacco spending diverts funds from the resources that families need to rise out of poverty.